 There are plenty of factors that go into helping students reach their full potential, but success is nearly impossible without ensuring their happiness, health and wellness.
 Binghamton University recognizes this need and strives to continuously improve and advance their resources and services to support students mentally, academically and socially.

-Isabella Cavallo is a senior majoring in literature & rhetoric at Binghamton University.
-She spends her free time writing articles for Pipe Dream and Her Campus.
-When she's not writing, Bella is typically thrifting, playing piano, painting or forcing her friends to a game of chess.
+Isabella Cavallo ‘22 majored in literature & rhetoric at Binghamton University.
+She spent her free time writing articles for Pipe Dream and Her Campus.
+When she’s not writing, Bella is typically thrifting, playing piano, painting or forcing her friends to a game of chess.

 Have questions, comments or concerns about the blog?
 Email us at email@example.com.